How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 1. High and Low Filters

-Let’s just get one bit of technical language out of the : Compression.
-This can be a tricky as it means different things depending on the context.
+Let’s just get one bit of technical language out of the way: Compression.
+This can be a little tricky as it means different things depending on the context.
 Often it’s used to describe the act of taking a larger, high quality file and turning them into a slightly lower quality, with a much smaller file size.
 With audio engineering, compression means to reduce the dynamic range.
-In simple terms, it reduces the loudest parts of an audio signal while leaving the quietest part unchanged, evening out the highs and lows rather than trying to make all dialogue sound the same.
+In simple terms, it reduces the loudest parts of an audio signal while leaving the quietest part unchanged, evening out the highs and lows rather than trying to make all dialogue sound the .

 Before we start, we’re assuming here that the audio you’re working with is basically OK; you recorded clean audio at an appropriate level so that the audience can basically understand what you recorded.